- Leviticus 23:34-36

-In temple times it was appropriate that when the spring commencement of the harvest season had been consecrated by offering the first ripe sheaf of barley at Habikkurim (Firstfruits) and in the summer the full in-gathering of the wheat by the two wave loaves at Shavuot that there also should be in the fall a feast of thanksgiving and of gladness dedicated to Adonai Eloheinu (our G-d):
+In temple times it was appropriate that when the spring commencement of the harvest season had been consecrated by offering the first ripe sheaf of barley at Habikkurim (Firstfruits) and in the summer the full in-gathering of the wheat by the two wave loaves at Shavuot that there also should be in the fall a feast of thanksgiving and of gladness dedicated to the LORD our God:

 Celebration #2.
 The wheat harvest in the summer was connected with the giving of the law on Mount Sinai in the past and the outpouring of the Holy Spirit (Living Torah) on Shavuot (the Festival of Weeks).

 Celebration #3.
-The thanksgiving harvest in the autumn, the Feast of Booths, reminds Israel of our dwelling in booths in the wilderness and it points to the final harvest when our (Israel’s) mission will be completed and all the nations of the world will peaceably assemble before the *Presence of the Lord our G-d and M’shicho (His Messiah) who shall rule the world on behalf of Adonai.
+The thanksgiving harvest in the autumn, the Feast of Booths, reminds us of our ancestors dwelling in booths in the wilderness and it points to the final harvest when our (Israel’s) mission will be completed and all the nations of the world will peaceably assemble before the *Presence of the LORD our God and M’shicho (His Messiah) who shall rule the world on behalf of HaShem.

-*The Presence of the Glory Cloud (Shekinah) of Adonai shall return to Israel and the Messiah Ben David will rule Israel and the world as our Melekh HaMelakhim, King of kings, and Adonei Ha-Adonim, Lord of lords (מלך המלכים ואדון האדונים).
+*The Presence of the Glory Cloud (Shekinah) of HaShem shall return to Israel and the Messiah ben David will rule Israel and the world as our Melekh HaMelakhim, King of kings, and Adonei Ha-Adonim, Lord of lords (מלך המלכים ואדון האדונים).